SoftwareAG/c8y-docs/src/render/guides/web/angular/application-options.md

 order: 15
 ---

-Each UI application can be customised with a set a defined options.
+Each UI application can be customized with a set a defined options.
 The options objects are defined in json and read and merged at runtime with the following order:

 - Static options defined at build time
 - Dynamic fetched options on application boot
-- URL options that can be added by the user as url query params (mostly for debugging purposes)
+- URL options that can be added by the user as URL query params (mostly for debugging purposes)

 This process of collecting and merging the different options is executed by a thin bootstrap layer included in `@c8y/cli`.

-Although all of the options can be defined on any of the 3 levels some might not make sense runtime, as they just influence the build process, or require a complex object making it particularly tricky to  write as a url query param.
+Although all of the options can be defined on any of the 3 levels some might not make sense at runtime, as they just influence the build process, or require a complex object making it particularly tricky to  write as a URL query parameter.

 ### Static options